-Marc Rivinius, Pascal Reisert, Sebastian Hasler, and Ralf Küsters, “Convolutions in Overdrive: Maliciously Secure Convolutions for MPC,” in Privacy Enhancing Technologies Symposium (PETS 2023), 2023, vol. 2023, no. 3.
+Marc Rivinius, Pascal Reisert, Sebastian Hasler, and Ralf Küsters, “Convolutions in Overdrive: Maliciously Secure Convolutions for MPC,” Proceedings on Privacy Enhancing Technologies, vol. 2023, no. 3, pp. 321--353, 2023.
+Runner-Up for the PETS 2023 Best Student Paper Award.

 Abstract